-P hysician's Statement Keep for Your Records I certify that Name of disabled person as permanently and totally disabled on January 1, 1976, of the he or she retired.
-If retired after 1976, enter the date re or January 1, 1977, or was perman nently and totally disabled on the Ph nysician: Sign your name on either line A or B below.
-A The disability has lasted or can be expected to last continuously for at least a year В There is no reasonable probability that the disabled condition will ever improve Physician's signature Date Physician's signature Date Ph ysician's name Physician's address
+P hysician's Statement Keep for Your Records I certify that rectary that Name of disabled person wa s permanently and totally disabled on January 1, 1976, or January 1, 1977, or was perman ently and totally disabled on the dat te he or she retired.
+If retired after 1976, enter the date i retired.
+Ph ysician: Sign your name on either line A or B below.
+A The disability has lasted or can be expected to last continuously for at least a year В There is no reasonable probability that the disabled condition will ever improve Physician's signature Date condition will ever improve the transfer of th Physician's signature Date Ph ysician's name Physician's address